 You tried not to get your hopes up, but deep down you feel like it is time.
 He’s the man of your dreams and he says you are the woman of his.
 You’ve been together long enough for him to know if he wants to make that big commitment.
 And it doesn’t help that it seems like everyone’s boyfriend is popping the question these days!

-What better time than the holidays?
-You’ve been daydreaming about the perfect winter proposal leading to a beautiful summer marriage.
+Maybe you were hoping it would happen over the holidays… Then, Valentine’s Day… Or, perhaps you were daydreaming about the perfectly planned summer proposal leading to a beautiful fall marriage.
 You even dropped some hints.

-But the holidays have come and gone but the little box with your man on one knee didn’t happen.
+But the holidays came and went, Cupid was a no-show, and we’re in the dead heat of summer, but still, there’s no little box and your man’s not down on one knee.
 You are starting to wonder how committed he really is…

 Many women don’t want to ask the commitment question because they feel like it may be pushy and make them look desperate.
 This is such a mistake.